sukhleen999/census-income-prediction/doc/report.md

 # Summary

-Here we attempt to build a classification model using the Random Forest Classifier algorithm (Liaw and Wiener 2002) which can use the census income data with demographic features such as level of education, age, hours dedicated to work, etc to predict whether a person’s annual income will be greater than 50K or not.
-Our model was able to correctly predict 13524 examples out of 16281 test examples.
-Our classifier performed fairly on unseen test data with an ROC AUC score of 0.89, indicating that it is able to distinguish the positive class (income \> 50k) with 0.89 probability.
-The average precision score of our model on the test data is 0.70 and recall is close to 0.71, indicating that among the people whose income is actually \>50K, we identified 70% of them correctly and among all the people who earned more than 50K, we were able to predict 71% of them correctly.
-However, it incorrectly predicted 1042 examples as false positives.
+Here we attempt to build a classification model using the `Random Forest Classifier` algorithm (Liaw and Wiener 2002) which will use the `Census Income` data with demographic features such as level of education, age, hours dedicated to work, etc to predict whether a person’s annual income will be greater than 50K or not.
+Our model was able to correctly predict 83% of the test examples.
+Our classifier performed fairly on unseen test data with an `ROC AUC` score of 0.89, indicating that it is able to distinguish between the positive class (income \> 50k) and negative class (income \<=50K) with 0.89 probability.
+The average `precision` score of our model on the test data is 0.70 and `recall` score is close to 0.71, indicating that among the people whose income is actually \>50K, we identified 70% of them correctly and among all the people who earned more than 50K, we were able to predict 71% of them correctly.
+However, it incorrectly predicted 0.064% test examples as `false positives`.
 These kinds of incorrect predictions could lead people into believing that they can earn more than 50K by following some other career path which might not be favourable for them, thus we recommend continuing the study to improve this prediction model before it is put into production.

 # Introduction

 As we progress into the future, it has become imperative to earn high to be able to lead a good lifestyle along with enjoying luxuries.
-People are curious to know what they can do to earn more, or in which phase of their life that period will come, where they will be earning the highest in their careers.
+People are curious to know what factors affect their income and based on this analysis, how they can take decisions in theor lives to earn more.

-Sometimes people are not sure how the level of schooling, the number of hours they dedicate to their work, their marital status and some other factors affect their annual income.
-Moreover, financial companies want to predict a person's income based on their demographic features in order to assess their credit worthiness.
-To determine this, here we ask if we can use a machine learning algorithm to predict whether a person will earn more than 50K annually based on factors like the education level, age, hours worked and many more.
+Sometimes people are not sure how the level of schooling, the number of hours they dedicate to their work, their marital status and other factors affect their annual income.
+To determine this, here we ask if we can use a machine learning algorithm to predict whether a person will earn more than 50K annually based on these factors or not.
 Having an understanding of whether they will be able to earn more than 50K based on some factors, can help people tweak their career decisions early in life and come up with a plan that can help them earn more in future.
 (Chakrabarty and Biswas 2018) Thus, if a machine learning algorithm can accurately and effectively predict whether a person will earn more than 50K annually, this could help people make better decisions early in their life, until things go out of their hands.

 # Methods